Adani Enterprises back in black in Q3, posts Rs 820-cr profit

-Adani Enterprises returned to black in the December 2022 quarter as the flagship company of Gautam Adani-led conglomerate reported a net profit at Rs 820.06 crore on Tuesday.
+Adani Enterprises returned to black in the December 2022 quarter as the flagship company of Gautam Adani-led conglomerate reported a net profit at Rs 820.06 crore on Tuesday amid strong performance in its key coal trading division and airports business during the quarter.
 The company had reported a net loss of Rs 11.63 crore in the December 2021 quarter.

 In the September 2022 quarter, the company clocked a net profit at Rs 460.94 crore with a revenue from operations at 38,175.23 crore.